boutproject/BOUT-dev/manual/sphinx/users.rst

 in the output or restart section.
-If you have compiled BOUT++ with a parallel I/O library such as pnetcdf (see section [sec:advancedinstall]), then rather than outputting one file per processor, all processors will output to the same file.
+If you have compiled BOUT++ with a parallel I/O library such as pnetcdf (see :ref:`sec-advancedinstall`), then rather than outputting one file per processor, all processors will output to the same file.
 For restart files this is particularly useful, as it means that you can restart a job with a different number of processors.
 Note that this feature is